jessepav/lacygoill-wiki-backup/tmux/tmux.md

             se détacher de la session (tuer le client tmux)

-    display-message [-p] [-c target-client] [-t target-pane] [message] display

-            Display a message.
-            If -p  is given, the  output is printed  to stdout, otherwise  it is displayed in the target-client status line.
-            The  format  of  message  is   described  in  the  FORMATS  section;
-            information is taken from target-pane  if -t is given, otherwise the active pane for the session attached to target-client.

     if-shell [-bF] [-t target-pane] shell-command command [command] if

             Execute the  first command if  shell-command returns success  or the second command otherwise.
             Before  being executed,  shell-command is  expanded using  the rules specified  in  the  FORMATS  section, including  those  relevant  to target-pane.
             With -b, shell-command is run in the background.

             If -F is given, shell-command is not executed but considered success if neither empty nor zero (after formats are expanded).

     kill-session -t foo